linebender/rfcs/rfcs/0006-widgets-in-arenas.md

 }
 ```

-The implementation might evolve to make this unnecessary, for instance by making it impossible to create a WidgetPod without a reference to the arnea.
+The implementation might evolve to make this unnecessary, for instance by making it impossible to create a WidgetPod without a reference to the arena.
 Doing so would have some knock-on effects that are out of scope for this proposal.